hyperledger/besu-docs/docs/Concepts/Data-Storage-Formats.md

 Fast sync messages request node data by-hash at a point-in-time (pivot block), thousands of blocks back during the sync.

-After Bonsai as a snap sync server is implemented, other nodes will be able to fast or snap sync to a snap synced Bonsai node.
+After Bonsai as a snap sync server is implemented, other nodes will be able to fast or snap sync to a snap synced forest or Bonsai node.